vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

    - **Management Cluster Name:** Name for your Tanzu Kubernetes Grid management cluster.
    - **Control Plane Endpoint Provider:** Select **NSX Advanced Load Balancer for the Control Plane HA**.
    - **Control Plane Endpoint:** This is an optional field.
-If left blank, NSX Advanced Load Balancer assigns an IP address from the pool `TKG-Cluster-VIP` which is configured in NSX Advanced Load Balancer.
-If you need to provide an IP address, pick an unused IP address from the `TKG-Cluster-VIP` static IP pool.
+If left blank, NSX Advanced Load Balancer assigns an IP address from the pool `sfo01-w01-vds01-tkgclustervip` which is configured in NSX Advanced Load Balancer.
+If you need to provide an IP address, pick an unused IP address from the `sfo01-w01-vds01-tkgclustervip` static IP pool.
    - **Deployment Type:** Development (recommended for Dev or POC environments)/ Production (recommended for Production environments).
    - **Machine Health Checks:** Enable
    - **Enable Audit Logging:** Enables audit logging for Kubernetes API server and node VMs, choose as per environmental needs.
-For more information, see [Audit Logging](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-troubleshooting-tkg-audit-logging.html).
+For more information, see [Audit Logging](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-security-audit-log.html).

     ![Management Cluster Settings](img/tko-in-vmc-aws/deploy-tko-vmc-49.jpg)